lynkos/algae-detection/README.md

 > # Usage: rmenv [env1] [env2] ... [envN]
 > rmenv() {
 >     for env in "$@"; do
->         if ask "Are you sure you want to delete $env?"; then
+>         if ask "Are you sure you want to delete $env"; then
 >             [ -e $(conda info --base)/envs/$env ] &&
 >             conda env remove -n $env -y &&
 >             rm -rf $(conda info --base)/envs/$env ||